 Eurogamer spotted the post at the time but was unable to verify the contents as legitimate.
 A few days later, after months online, the post and its corresponding discussion thread were pulled without explanation.

-The attendee had claimed that the two new alien types they were shown included an "arrogant", skeletal race with glowing eyes and an "ancient, advanced guardian" race with a sci-fi golem-like look.
-Mako-esque land vehicles were also apparently shown, with different models for various environments.
+The attendee had claimed that the two new alien types they were shown included an "arrogant", skeletal race with glowing eyes and an "ancient, advanced guardian" race with a sci-fi golem-like look - which fits with concept art for the two new alien homeworlds shown recently.
+Mako-esque land vehicles were also apparently shown, with different models for various environments - another gameplay element which has since been confirmed.

 BioWare apparently quizzed the group of fans on what the series' "N7" moniker meant to them and whether they'd like a prequel or sequel (most picked sequel).
 The alleged attendee wrote that he inferred a sequel was most likely due to the introduction of the new alien species among the existing races.